godspeedsystems/gs-documentation/docs/microservices-framework/config-and-mappings/mappings.md

         id:  <% mappings.generate.genId %>
 ```

-## Use mappings constants in other mapping files
+## Using mapping constants in other mapping files
 You can use mapping constants in other mapping files using coffee/js scripting.

 For example, you have mapping files `index.yaml`, `relations.json` and `reference.yaml`.
 Use the mappings from first two files as reference in the third file as follows: